smbanasik/SBLib/README.md

     - Can we just used stdint?
     - Or should we add our own
 - Do we need our own allocator? (probably not)
 - How do we handle iterators?
+[Here is a good resource](https://stackoverflow.com/questions/8054273/how-to-implement-an-stl-style-iterator-and-avoid-common-pitfalls)
    - C++ method (each class has their iterator definition with the same interface)
    - Inheritance (create a common iterator interface, then each classes iterator inherits from that)
        - Does this work?